-From smartphones and bicycles to mattresses, insulation, solar panels or lifesaving medical materials; plastics have exceptional and wide-ranging properties that improve our quality of life and reduce energy consumption.
+From smartphones and bicycles to mattresses, insulation, solar panels and lifesaving medical materials; plastics have exceptional and wide-ranging properties that improve our quality of life and reduce energy consumption.
 But we cannot ignore that plastics come under fire in the societal debate and that still too much plastic waste ends up in the environment.
-And if there is one place plastics most definitely do not belong, it is in our forests, along sides roads, or in our rivers and seas.
+And if there is one place plastics most definitely do not belong, it is in our forests, along side roads, and in our rivers and seas.

 So, should plastic be cast aside as unsustainable?
 Can we be sure that alternatives will have indeed a lower environmental impact?
 Is it not better to make a bigger effort to keep plastics out of our environment, both in Belgium and across the world?
-And focus on the development of new recycling technologies and infrastructure so to put plastics at the heart of the circular economy?
+And focus on the development of new recycling technologies and infrastructure, putting plastics at the heart of the circular economy?

 Let’s start at the beginning.
 Plastic is a collective term for a very wide family of materials.
 Just like metal is a collective term for iron, copper, zinc, cobalt, aluminium and so on.
 As with metals, each of these plastic materials has unique and different properties, depending on their chemical structure, their design or the combination with certain substances that are added to make the plastic more flexible, lighter, with a more stable colour or more heat-resistant.